f5devcentral/f5-automation-labs/docs/module2/lab4.rst

    the credentials Username: tenant, Password: tenant.
 Expand the ‘L4-L7 Services’ pane.

 #.
-Click the “Step 1: Create TENANT Service Deployment” item in the
+Switch back to Postman and click the
-   collection.
+   “Step 1: Create TENANT Service Deployment” item in the collection.
 Examine the URL and JSON body.
 We will be creating a new Tenant Service Deployment under ‘MyTenant’ with the properties marked as ‘Tenant Editable’ provided: